Monitor content you distribute with Configuration Manager

 For more information, see Manage Express installation files for Windows 10 updates.

-Displays the number of distribution points that are part of the selected boundary group.
+In version 2006 and earlier, this tile displays the number of distribution points that are part of the selected boundary group.
+In version 2010, this tile is replaced by the Data source usage tile.

 Clients that used a distribution point

-Of the number of clients that are in the selected boundary group, this tile shows how many used a distribution point to get content.
+In version 2006 and earlier, of the number of clients that are in the selected boundary group, this tile shows how many used a distribution point to get content.
+In version 2010, this tile is replaced by the Data source usage tile.

-For the selected boundary group, this tile shows how many peer cache sources have reported download history.
+In version 2006 and earlier, for the selected boundary group, this tile shows how many peer cache sources have reported download history.
+In version 2010, this tile is replaced by the Data source usage tile.

 Clients that used a peer

-Of the number of clients that are in the selected boundary group, this tile shows how many used a peer cache source to get content.
+In version 2006 and earlier, of the number of clients that are in the selected boundary group, this tile shows how many used a peer cache source to get content.
+In version 2010, this tile is replaced by the Data source usage tile.